fmalina/revisions-blocl/activism/sapiens.md

 Cowry shells and dollars have value only in our common imagination.
 Their worth is not inherent in the chemical structure of the shells and paper, or their colour, or their shape.
-In other words, money isn’t a material reality – it is a psychological construct.
+In other words, money isn't a material reality – it is a psychological construct.

 Why are you willing to flip hamburgers, sell health insurance or babysit three